RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/examples/status-process.md

 weight: 90
 ---

-It is possible to have the AdminService show the status of an existing running process.
-The process to monitor needs must have an associated pid file and then the process can be configured by putting a file in `/etc/redhawk/extras.d`.
+It is possible to have the AdminService show the status of an existing running process that is started outside of the AdminService.
+The process to monitor must have an associated pid file and then the process can be configured by putting a file in `/etc/redhawk/extras.d`.
 For example, create the `omniEvents.ini` file with the following contents:
 ```
 [process:omniEvents]
 command=/usr/sbin/omniEvents